GNU-Ymir/Documentations/templates/README.md

 ## Template argument syntax

-The template arguments are declared using the token `!`, followed by one are multiple arguments, enclosed inside parentheses.
+The template arguments are declared using the token `!`, followed by one or multiple arguments, enclosed inside parentheses.
 Template arguments are elements that must be known by the compiler at compile time, in order to produce the template specialization and symbol definition.